Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 ```

 This entry point allows ``molflux.modelzoo`` to hook into your package and automatically register your model in the catalogue.
-In the plugin definition, you simply need to specify the `kind` and `name` of your model, pointing at the path to your
+In the plugin definition, you need to specify the `kind` and `name` of your model, pointing at the path to your
 model architecture class definition.
 To make discovery in the catalogue easier, set your model architecture's `kind` to
 something that can easily be associated with your package.